pjvds/born2code.net/_drafts/use-wercker-to-publish-jekyll.md

 keywords: [wercker, jekyll, continuous deployment, Amazone S3]
 ---

-We usually associate an *automated deployment pipeline* as a solution to lower the complexity of deployment for applications that are developed by big teams.
-But in this article we will go into detail of how we can leverage it for the popular static site generator [Jekyll](http://jekyllrb.com).

 With many [blogger moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) people are accepting static site generators as a serious alternative.
 Especially when security and performance are important.

 Beside all the goodness static site generators offer, they come with a price.
 You need to regenerate the site every time the content changes.
 This must be done by a machine that has the static site generator software installed.
 For Jekyll this means [Ruby](http://www.ruby-lang.org/) and [Jekyll](http://jekyllrb.com).
 Although this may not be a problem for your development machine, it will held you from finishing an article on your tablet or fixing a typo from your cell phone.